-- 8.2 The minutes will be presented for members to confirm as an accurate record at the next suitable31 meeting of the relevant body and the Chair of the meeting will sign the minutes and initial each page.32 - 8.3 The minutes will not be open to discussion but members may propose corrections or additions where they identify inaccuracies or omissions. - 8.4 The minutes will include a list of members present at the meeting.33 - 8.5 Members can request a copy of the unconfirmed minutes of a meeting for their personal information.
-The Clerk will use best endeavours to ensure that the unconfirmed minutes of a meeting are available to members within 6 weeks of a meeting having taken place.
-Unconfirmed minutes will not normally be published until after they have been agreed by the next relevant meeting. - 8.6 The Clerk will keep and make available for public inspection for 6 years after a meeting of the Authority or a sub-committee: - the minutes of the meeting, except for any part of the minutes that includes exempt or confidential information, and - a disclosable summary of any proceedings during a part of the meeting that was not open to the public, if the published minutes do not provide a reasonably fair and coherent record of those proceedings.34
+- 8.3 The minutes will not be open to discussion but members may propose corrections or additions where they identify inaccuracies or omissions. - The minutes will include a list of members present at the meeting.34 8.4 - Members can request a copy of the unconfirmed minutes of a meeting for their 8.5 personal information but unconfirmed minutes will not normally be published until after they have been agreed by the relevant meeting. - The Clerk will keep and make available for public inspection for 6 years after a 8.6 meeting of the Authority or a sub-committee: - the minutes of the meeting, except for any part of the minutes that includes exempt or confidential information, and - a disclosable summary of any proceedings during a part of the meeting that was not open to the public, if the published minutes do not provide a reasonably fair and coherent record of those proceedings.35

-Section 9: Rules of procedure for ordinary meetings of the Authority or Sub-Committees
+Rules of procedure for ordinary meetings of the Authority or Sub-Section 9: Committees